Bonus Chapters

 "Promise me."

-Amelia stepped into his arms then, and Matthew held her carefully, afraid his strength might hurt her.
-But she pressed close, her head against his chest, and he felt something settle in his soul.
+Amelia stepped into his arms then, and Matthew held her carefully.
+She pressed close, her head against his chest, and he felt something settle in his soul.

-Amelia softened his edges, reminded him daily that he was more than his fists.
-She bore him two children—William, who inherited his father's strength and temper, and Violette, who inherited her mother's courage and faith in goodness.
+Amelia bore him two children — William, who inherited his father's strength and temper, and Violette, who inherited her mother's courage and faith in goodness.

-"Remember," she whispered, her voice barely audible.
+"Remember," she whispered.
 "You are a guardian.
 You always were.
 I just helped you see it."

 "I will remember."